Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Methodology

 Let $I(x,y,z)$ denote the voxel intensity at spatial location $(x,y)$ in slice $z$, and let $Z$ be the total number of slices along the projection axis.
 The variance projection is defined as:

 where $\mu(x,y) = \frac{1}{Z}\sum_{z = 1}^{Z}{I(x,y,z)}$ represents the mean intensity along the projection axis.
 This projection emphasizes regions with high intensity variability across slices, resulting in strong contrast between vertebral structures and surrounding soft tissue.
-Such characteristics make variance projection particularly suitable for robust localization of the cervical spine region of interest.
+Such characteristics make variance projection particularly suitable for robust localization of the cervical spine region of interest (ROI).

-For vertebra segmentation, we employ the energy projection\citep{Haralick2007}, defined as:
+For vertebra segmentation, we employ the energy projection \citep{Haralick2007}, defined as:

 Energy projection amplifies high-intensity anatomical structures, such as cortical bone, and enhances vertebral boundaries that are critical for accurate segmentation.
 This property is especially beneficial when generating projection-based representations for multi-label vertebra segmentation under anatomical overlap.
-Representative examples of variance and energy projections derived from the same cervical spine CT volume are shown in Figure \ref{fig:projections}, illustrating their complementary characteristics for ROI localization and vertebra segmentation, respectively.
-Comprehensive description of alternative projection operators, including their mathematical formulations and visual comparisons, are provided in the Supplementary Section \ref{s3.-mathematical-formulations-of-2d-projections}.
+Representative examples of variance and energy projections derived from the same cervical spine CT volume are shown in Figure~\ref{fig:projections}, illustrating their complementary characteristics for ROI localization and vertebra segmentation, respectively.